It's easy to get answers about health and nutrition! Just send your question by email to askdrgourmet

 The recommendations that you have found are broad because we simply don't have a great deal of information.
 Generally speaking, we tell our patients to be careful with higher fat meals, as they can be an issue because fat will slow emptying of the stomach.
 The same holds true for alcohol.
 The second guideline is to stick to items that are more easily digested.
 For instance, tofu or beans as a protein source, rather than beef, will be somewhat easier to break down.
 Likewise, smaller meals more often generally helps.

-Because the condition is problematic for many, but not usually severe, we simply don't have definitive research on what works the best.
-I have a few patients with primary gastroparesis, as well as many diabetics with the condition.
+Because the condition is problematic for many, but not usually severe, we simply don't have definitive research on what works the best, unfortunately.
+I have a few patients with primary gastroparesis, as well as many patients with diabetes who have the condition.
 Some medications can help, but like Gastroesophageal Reflux Disease (GERD), keeping a diary of what works best for you is probably the most reliable solution.
 You'll find out which foods work better for you over time, but more importantly, which foods to avoid.

 Thanks for writing,